code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 ### addReward

 Adds more rewards into the reward vault
-Calculates the reward duration from the amount and emission rate
+Calculates the reward duration from the amount and aggregate reward rate

 *To add rewards to all pools use address(0) as the pool address*

-*There is a possibility that a fraction of the added rewards can be locked in this contract as dust, specifically, when the amount is not divided by the emission rate evenly.
-We will handle this case operationally and make sure that the amount is large relative to the emission rate so there will only be small dust (less than 10^18 juels).*
+*There is a possibility that a fraction of the added rewards can be locked in this contract as dust, specifically, when the amount is not divided by the aggregate reward rate evenly.
+We will handle this case operationally and make sure that the amount is large relative to the aggregate reward rate so there will only be small dust (less than 10^18 juels).*

 *precondition The caller must have the default admin role.*